UKHomeOffice/application-container-platform/developer-docs/README.md

 https://gitlab.digital.homeoffice.gov.uk/Devops/kube-hod-platform

 We recommend you have one per environment, with each namespace prefixed with the project name.
-For example if the project name were boomba the namespaces might be boomba-dev, boomba-uat, boomba-preprod.
+For example if the project name were *boomba* the namespaces might be *boomba-dev*, *boomba-uat*, *boomba-preprod*.

 You will also need to ask for your team to be granted access to the new namespaces, which you can do by making a request here:
 https://github.com/UKHomeOffice/hosting-platform-bau/projects/1

 ## Project getting to production guide
 Content to follow soon!
+In the meantime please ask for help in the Devops channel on the [HOD DSP Slack](https://hod-dsp.slack.com)

 ## Developer getting started guide
 [This guide](dev_setup.md) shows you how to: